zhangou888/OZweb/content/blog/2022-03-01-the-evolution-story-of-my-website/index.markdown

 <p class="caption">Figure 3: 2nd website look</p>
 </div>

-Frankly, I love my `Hugo Academic` theme website, it delivered everything I wanted and functioned well.
-However, since early 2021, `Hugo Academic` switches to `Wowchemy`.
-This transition makes existing website hard to be updated 😭.
-Error messages were bounced back every time when I tried to update website or added a new blog post.
-For that, I had to find a new theme for my website.
+Frankly speaking, until this day, I still love my `Hugo Academic` theme website.
+It delivers everything I wanted and functions well.
+However, since early 2021, `Hugo Academic` switches to `Wowchemy` theme.
+This transition makes existing website update and refresh hard to be done 😿.
+Error messages bounced back every time when I tried to update website or added some new content to the site.
+Updating website became an unpleasant activity since the theme switch.
+I have to find a new theme for my website.
+I spoke to myself.

-Then, I found [Alison Hill](https://www.apreshill.com/) and the [Hugo Apéro](https://hugo-apero-docs.netlify.app/) theme she developed.
-Making a website theme switch isn't easy.
-Eventually after a month work, my website has a new look (see below).
+Luckily, I found [Alison Hill](https://www.apreshill.com/) and the [Hugo Apéro](https://hugo-apero-docs.netlify.app/) theme she developed.
+I love the theme at my first sight.
+It was simple and content focused. although making a website theme switch isn't easy, I have to go for it.
+After a month hard work, my website eventually has a new look (see below).

 <div class="figure" style="text-align: center">